Planning an event

-St Helier VTS will include information on the swim in their Routine broadcast at +15 past the hour, informing commercial shipping operating within the VTS Area.
+We will include information on the swim in our routine broadcasts at +15 mins past the hour, informing commercial shipping operating within the VTS area.

 Jersey to France swims

-For a Jersey to France swim, on commencement of the swim, call CROSS JOBOURG on VHF channel 16, request a working channel and pass the relevant details of the swim to them.
+For a Jersey to France swim, call CROSS JOBOURG on VHF channel 16 when the swim begins, request a working channel and pass the relevant details of the swim to them.

 On crossing Longitude 01°50′.00 W, inform Jersey Coastguard on VHF channel 82, and once again call CROSS JOBOURG on VHF channel 16 and request a working channel to advise them the swim is now entering French waters.